5 ways to keep your food safe this holiday season

 4. Eat To 80% Full.

-This Thanksgiving, you won’t get sleepy because of tryptophan in the turkey.
-Chicken and pork, for instance, have just as much tryptophan in them.
+This holiday, you won’t get sleepy because of tryptophan in the turkey.
+(After all, chicken and pork have just as much tryptophan in them.)

 No—you’ll get sleepy because of post-prandial glucose levels.

-Basically, when we overeat—especially carb-heavy meals, as tends to happen during holiday feasts—our blood sugar levels go through the roof.
+When we overeat—especially carb-heavy meals popular at holiday feasts—our blood sugar levels go through the roof.
 And when they ultimately come crashing back down, we get what’s commonly called a food coma.

 In extreme cases, it can actually lead to a real coma.
 And, considering that fully ⅓ of all Americans are pre-diabetic, those extreme cases can be more common than you’d expect.